SamG-UAG/IOT/README.md

 # IOT
 ## Socket Client and Server
-### We use the import socket to use the library to implement the modules
+#### We use the import socket to use the library to implement the modules
+´´´py
+import socket
+´´´